humleflue/signal-r-react-demo/README.md

-# SignalR and React.js Example App
+# DRY SignalR and React.js Example App

 This is an example application that demonstrates how to use SignalR with React.js in a DRY way.